vertica/vertica-kubernetes/DEVELOPER.md

 # Repo Structure

+This repository contains the following directories and files:

-- **docker-vertica/**: has the necessary files to build a Vertica server container.
-The build process requires that you provide a Vertica version 11.0.0 or higher RPM package.
-The RPM is not included in this repo.
-This version of the container is designed for admintools based deployments.
+- `docker-vertica/`: files that build a Vertica server container that is designed for [Administration Tools](https://docs.vertica.com/latest/en/admin/using-admin-tools/admin-tools-reference/) deployments.

+  The build process requires that you provide a Vertica RPM package that is version 11.0.0 or higher.

-- **docker-vertica-v2/**: has the necessary files to build the v2 version of the Vertica server container.
-The v2 container is designed for vclusterops deployments.
+- `docker-vertica-v2/`: files that build the v2 Vertica server container that is designed for vclusterops deployments.
+- `docker-operator/`: files that build the [VerticaDB operator](https://docs.vertica.com/latest/en/containerized/db-operator/) container.
-- **docker-operator/**: has the necessary files to build the container that holds the operator
+- `docker-vlogger/`: files that build the vlogger sidecar container that sends the contents of `vertica.log` to STDOUT.
-- **docker-vlogger/**: has the necessary files to build the container that runs the vlogger sidecar.
-This sidecar will tail the vertica.log to stdout.
-This is used only for development purposes to aid in testing out the sidecar property in the custom resource (CR).
-- **scripts/**: contains scripts for the repository.
-Some scripts run Makefile targets, while others are used during e2e testing.
+- `scripts/`: scripts that run Makefile targets and execute end-to-end (e2e) tests with tools in this repository.
-- **api/**: defines the spec of the custom resource definition (CRD)
+- `api/`: defines the custom resource definition (CRD) spec.
-- **pkg/**: includes all of the packages that for the operator
+- `pkg/`: includes all packages for the operator.
-- **cmd/**: contains source code for each of the executables
+- `cmd/`: source code for all executables in this repository.
-- **bin/**: contains the compiled or downloaded binaries that this repository depends on
+- `bin/`: binary dependencies that this repository compiles or downloads.
-- **config/**: generated files of all of the manifests that make up the operator.
-Of particular importance is *config/crd/bases/vertica.com_verticadbs.yaml*, which shows a sample spec for our CRD.
+- `config/`: generated files of all manifests that make up the operator. [config/samples/](https://github.com/vertica/vertica-kubernetes/tree/main/config/samples) contains sample specs for all Vertica CRDs.

-- **tests/**: has the test files for e2e and soak testing
+- `tests/`: test files for e2e and soak tests.
-- **changes/**: stores the changelog for past releases and details about the changes for the next release
+- `changes/`: changelog for past releases and details about changes for the upcoming release.
-- **hack/**: includes a boilerplate file of a copyright that is included on the generated files
+- `hack/`: file that contains the copyright boilerplate included on all generated files.
-- **helm-charts/**: contains the Helm charts that this repository builds
+- `helm-charts/`: Helm charts that this repository builds.

 # Software Setup

 Prior to developing, the following software needs to be installed manually.
 There is other software that needed, but it is downloaded through make targets in the repo's bin directory.

 - [docker](https://docs.docker.com/get-docker/) (version 23.0)
 - [go](https://golang.org/doc/install) (version 1.20)